timvink/config_decorator/README.md

 To get started with a working example, you can fork and clone this repository.

 If this approach doesn't suit your needs, consider adding the parts of the config that you need inside a function as an explicit parameter.
 That's the approach [gin-config](https://github.com/google/gin-config) takes, a python package built by google explicitly for machine learning configuration management.
-They're also a great [intro to gin](https://calmcode.io/gin/intro-to-gin.html) video  by [calmcode](https://calmcode.io/).
+There's also a great [intro to gin](https://calmcode.io/gin/intro-to-gin.html) video  =by [calmcode](https://calmcode.io/).